-The Students’ Union’s complaints procedure outlines how the Union will deal with any will deal with any complaint received by a member or other person arising from their dealings with the Students’ Union (including its clubs, societies, publications and trading services).
+The Students’ Union’s complaints procedure outlines how the Union will deal with any complaint received by a member or other person arising from their dealings with the Students’ Union (including its clubs, societies, publications and trading services).

-If you wish to make a complaint you can report this to any member of Union staff or full-time elected officer who can raise this formal complaint on your behalf.
+If you wish to make an SU-related complaint you can report this to any member of Union staff or full-time elected officer who can raise this formal complaint on your behalf.
 Alternatively, you can submit details of your complaint via our online complaints form.

 When a complaint is received, this will be forwarded for the responsible people to be considered (this will usually be the President of the Students’ Union and the Chief Executive): they will let you know that they have received your complaint and notify you how it is to be dealt with.

 At this stage, the people involved will investigate and evaluate the complaint.
 This may include obtaining written or verbal evidence from you, any witnesses or other relevant person(s).

 After they have done this, they will decide on the course of action to be taken.
 This could be:

 In each case, they will provide you with a response outlining reasons for the decision that has been reached.

 If you are dissatisfied with the outcome of your complaint to the Union you will then have 14 days to request a review of the decision.
 You will be expected to provide a written response outlining reasons as to why you are not satisfied with the outcome.